jamesmh/PersonalBlog/source/_posts/How-To-Build-Modular-Monoliths-With-NETCore-Razor-Class-Libraries.md

 2. Each bounded context can:

   - Use its own isolated database
-  - Have it's own self-contained business logic
+  - Have its own self-contained business logic
   - Communicate with other bounded contexts by using messaging and domain events
   - etc.